May 2016: A Short Stop in Brunei

 A Rewarding Encounter

 Although my stay in Brunei was short, seeing proboscis monkeys in their natural habitat was the highlight I had hoped for.
-It offered a glimpse into the country’s rich biodiversity and left me satisfied that even a brief stopover could deliver a memorable adventure.
+It offered a glimpse into the country’s quiet biodiversity and proved that even a brief stopover could yield a meaningful adventure.

 Location of Brunei